Abbey Road, Westminster/Camden

 Wartime bomb damage exacerbated the decline and the local and county councils cleared a large area in the north-west and built the high-rise Abbey Road estate in the early 1960s.
 Later in the decade the Greater London Council built the Ainsworth estate to the east of the road.

 Following a schism within British Jewry, the New London synagogue was founded in 1964, at first holding services in Lauderdale Road, Maida Vale.
 All four members of the Beatles attended a memorial service here for their manager Brian Epstein in 1967.
 The synagogue relocated to Abbey Road in 1970.

 The Abbey Road ward, which covers the southern part of the street and its neighbourhood, has a relatively high number of residents aged over 75.
 Many homes are privately rented and the number of single-parent households is very low.

 Fifty-five per cent of 16- to 74-year-olds in Abbey Road are qualified to degree level or above.
 Forty-five per cent of residents are Christian and 16.4 per cent are Jewish.

 Abbey Road is best known for its recording studios – and for the Beatles’ album that took its name from the address.
-Shown at the top of this article, the album’s iconic cover photograph shows the band members on a zebra crossing in Abbey Road.
+The album’s iconic cover photograph shows the band members on a zebra crossing in Abbey Road.
+The crossing has since been relocated.
 Occasional public events are held at the studios, which are nowadays especially involved with film scores.